njust-winchy/confidence_score/README.md

 #  Are the confidence scores of reviewers consistent with the review content?
 Evidence from top conference proceedings in AI
 ## Overview

-**Data and code for the paper "Can the Confidence Scores of Reviewers be Consistent with the Review Content?" by Wenqing Wu, Chengzhi Zhang and Haixu Xi.** <br>
+**Data and code for the paper "Can the Confidence Scores of Reviewers be Consistent with the Review Content?" by Wenqing Wu, Chengzhi Zhang and Haixu Xi.**

 The purpose of this paper is to explore the consistency between evaluation reports and their confidence scores, and to investigate the impact of confidence scores on paper decision-making.
 We used data from ICLR 2017-2019, 2021 and 2022, as well as ACL-17, CoNLL-16, COLING-20, and ARR-22 as experimental data.<br>
 Our work includes the followig aspects:<br>